- Our People

 If you want to address key problems like poverty and homelessness, First Nations land rights and environmental change, Geography may be just the right field for you.
 Not only does Geography provide a unique understanding of spatial relationships, but Geographers have the opportunity to make a very real difference in how people relate to and experience the world.

-Employment rates amongst SFU Geography graduates are high (typically >95%), with average starting salaries in the $45-50k range (according to the BC Student Outcomes Survey).
+Employment rates amongst SFU Geography graduates are high (typically >95%), with average starting salaries in the $45-50k range (according to the BC Student Outcomes Survey-search by institution/discipline).
 Our graduates work across a wide range of career fields, and are employed by organizations and institutions all over the world.
-To view alumni profiles and find out more about what our graduates are up to, please visit our Alumni page.
-To find out more about the programs we offer, visit our Prospective Students page.
+To view alumni profiles and find out more about the work our graduates are doing, please visit our Alumni page.

 Geographers with GIS skills are in great demand as more and more industries expand their use of spatial data.
 All of our degree programs include courses within the field of GIScience and students can gain additional expertise through completion of the GIS Certificate program.